 The question is whether or not she can do the same thing as a senior in 2023.
 With five games without an assist, it seems pretty clear that Schumar’s capable of 50 assists in a season.
 Of course, that’s going to depend on the shooters around her, and that might be a slight problem.
 MU does appear to be losing all three of their 40 goal scorers from the 2022 campaign, as Kyra LaMotte was a grad transfer on her COVID bonus season and both Garcia and Foust were honored on Senior Day.
 Familiarity is crucially important to turning passes into goals and assists, and if Garcia and Foust do not return for their own extra years of eligibility, then Schumar is going to be starting from scratch to a certain degree with her top shooters.

-Here’s the chart as it looks at the end of the 2022 season.
+Here’s the chart as it looks at the end of the historic 2023 season.

 Marquette Women’s Lacrosse Single Season Assists